Russia’s aerial attacks on Ukrainian civilians must not go unpunished

 As the world watches the Russian invasion of Ukraine unfold, UkraineAlert delivers the best Atlantic Council expert insight and analysis on Ukraine twice a week directly to your inbox.

 For three consecutive winters, Russia has bombed Ukraine’s energy infrastructure in a bid to deprive the civilian population of access to heating and electricity at a time when the days are short and temperatures are typically well below freezing.
-These attacks have had a devastating impact on the Ukrainian power grid, with around half of Ukraine’s entire prewar energy generating capacity destroyed by summer 2024.
+These attacks have had a devastating impact on the Ukrainian power grid, with around half of Ukraine’s entire prewar energy-generating capacity destroyed by summer 2024.

 To date, no international tribunal has held individual perpetrators responsible for international crimes resulting from unlawful aerial attacks.
-The International Criminal Court has taken an important initial step by issuing arrest warrants against four senior Russian officials for their roles in attacking Ukrainian civilian and energy infrastructure, but further measures are needed.
+The International Criminal Court has taken an important initial step by issuing arrest warrants against four senior Russian officials for their roles in attacking Ukrainian civilians and energy infrastructure, but further measures are needed.

 Anastasiya Donets leads the Ukraine Legal Team at the International Partnership for Human Rights, an independent non-governmental organization.
 She was previously an assistant professor in the International Law Department at Yaroslav Mudryi National Law University in Kharkiv.
 Susan H. Farbstein is a clinical professor of law at Harvard Law School, where she directs the International Human Rights Clinic.